New Byzantine settlements discovered in western Turkey

-New settlements belonging to the Byzantine period were found in the Nazilli district of Turkey's western Aydın province.
+New settlements belonging to the Byzantine period have been found in the Nazilli district of Turkey's western Aydın province.

-During excavations in the region, archaeological teams also discovered the remains of 4 cisterns, 1 grave and 1 mill.
+During excavations in the region, archaeological teams also discovered the remains of four cisterns, a grave and a mill.

-Speaking to Demirören News Agency (DHA), Sedat Akkurnaz from Adnan Menderes University, said that Nazilli's history dates back to 5,000-6,000 years ago.

 "We believe that there are numerous small settlements around the ancient city of Mastautra, and the cistern and tomb we find here are the obvious evidence of this.
 So, Mastaura was a center and there were rural villages like this.
-Because of people engaged in agriculture, they established a village near this stream bed.
-The cistern and its interior insulation denote to a high technology, considering to the conditions of that period,” he said.
+Because people were engaged in agriculture, they established a village near this stream bed.
+The cistern and its interior insulation denote to more advanced technology than its time, especially considering the conditions of that period,” he said.

-Turkey has numerous world-famous ancient cities and archaeological sites with many of these sites also on the United Nations Educational, Scientific and Cultural Organization’s (UNESCO) World Cultural Heritage List.
+Turkey has numerous world-famous ancient cities and archaeological sites with many of these sites also on the United Nations Educational, Scientific and Cultural Organization (UNESCO) World Cultural Heritage List.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.